stabilityprotocol/docs/docs/resources/faq.md

 Developing on Stability uses the same tooling as Ethereum, or any other EVM-based blockchain.

-### Can I deploy and interact with smart contracts on Stability Testnet?
+### Can I deploy and interact with smart contracts on Stability?
 Is it the same as Ethereum?

 Yes.
 Stability is an EVM-based blockchain and most smart contract functionality remains the same.
 There are a few notable differences due to our tokenless model.
 For further detail, view our [What is different on Stability](../developers/what_is_different.md) documentation.

-### Can I create and deploy my own tokens on the Stability Testnet network?
+### Can I create and deploy my own tokens on the Stability?

 Yes.
 Go nuts!
 The Stability Testnet is here for experimentation, and exploring the possiblities of zero-gas transactions.

-### I would like to have a larger quota for Stability Testnet transactions.
+### I would like to have a larger quota for Stability.
 How can I do this?

 Please contact us using the following [`Google Form`](https://docs.google.com/forms/d/e/1FAIpQLSfiBQOc0z9HtHyHCH1QCIZWQ0mdJ8koGaWysErJHJRylQy2Yw/viewform)

+### What is the block time on Stability?

+Our average block time is ~2secs.

+### What is the current block size on Stability?

+Our current block size allows for 300,000,000 gas units per block.

+### What is the maximum size of a transaction?

+The maximum size for a transaction is 260,000,000 gas units.

 <!-- ### Community